Author: Oleksandr Maksymenko (Certified Sports Nutritionist, MSc)

 How much water to drink with creatine?
-When taking creatine, you don't need to increase your water intake significantly.
-Add an extra 8 ounces of water for each 3-5 grams of creatine you take, listen to your body, and adjust your water intake if needed.
-The amount of water you should drink while taking creatine can vary based on factors like your body size, activity level, and overall hydration needs.
+Add an extra 8 ounces of water for each 3-5 grams of creatine, listen to your body, and adjust your water intake if needed.
+The amount can vary based on factors like your body size, activity level, and overall hydration needs.

 Why Is Hydration So Important?